-Credit Card Review: The Platinum Cashback Everyday Credit Card From American Express UK
+No annual fee: A review of the Platinum Cashback Everyday Credit Card from American Express UK

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 But, we also recognise that depending on your situation, you may be happy with a no-nonsense cash discount on your purchases rather than diving into the world of loyalty points.
-Fortunately, American Express UK has a number of cashback card options available.
+Fortunately, American Express has a number of cashback cards available.
 One of those is the Platinum Cashback Everyday Credit Card.

 As this card does not earn any points, there is no welcome points bonus if you are accepted for this card.
-Instead, you’ll receive 5% cashback on all purchases (up to £100 in total) for all purchases made during your first six months of cardmembership.
+Instead, you’ll receive 5% cashback on all purchases (up to £100 in total) for all purchases made during your first three months of card membership.
 You would need to spend £2,000 in that period to receive the full £100 cashback.

 - 0.5% cashback for the first £10,000 spent on purchases; and